Mubarak Mandi Palace: Maharaja Gulab Singh

-As a loyal vassal of the Sikh Empire, Gulab Singh, alongside his general Zorawar Singh (dubbed “India’s Napoleon” for his conquests in the Himalayas), expanded Sikh territories to encompass Tibet, Baltistan, and much of Ladakh.
+Maharaja Gulab Singh, alongside his general Zorawar Singh (dubbed “India’s Napoleon” for his conquests in the Himalayas), expanded Dogra territories to encompass Tibet, Baltistan, and much of Ladakh.
 In recognition of his services, Gulab Singh was appointed as the Raja of Jammu in 1822.
 When Maharaja Ranjit Singh died in 1839, his empire began to fragment, and the British East India Company grew increasingly influential.
-This led to the First Anglo-Sikh War (1845–46), during which Gulab Singh played a controversial role, being accused of collaborating with the British.
+This led to the First Anglo-Sikh War (1845–46), during which Raja Gulab Singh played a controversial role, being accused of collaborating with the British.
 The war culminated in the Treaty of Lahore, which ceded several Sikh territories, including Jammu and Kashmir, to the British.

-Shortly afterward, the Treaty of Amritsar (1846) formalised Gulab Singh’s acquisition of the region.
-In exchange for 7.5 million Nanakshahi rupees (the Sikh currency of the time), Gulab Singh was recognised by the British as the Maharaja of Jammu and Kashmir, acquiring all territories between the Indus and Ravi rivers, including Chamba (though not Lahul, in present-day Himachal Pradesh.
+Shortly afterward, the Treaty of Amritsar (1846) formalised Raja Gulab Singh’s acquisition of the region.
+In exchange for 7.5 million Nanakshahi rupees, Raja Gulab Singh was recognised by the British as the Maharaja of Jammu and Kashmir, acquiring all territories between the Indus and Ravi rivers, including Chamba (though not Lahul, in present-day Himachal Pradesh.
 Initially assigned the region near present-day Balakot in Pakistan, he opted to exchange it for land closer to Jammu, preferring to avoid the unrest there.
-While he built several mansions in Mubarak Mandi, Gulab Singh chose to move his capital to the Kashmir Valley, to Srinagar to reside at the Sher Garhi Palace, leaving the palace and Jammu region under the control of his son, Maharaja Ranbir Singh (1830-1885).
+While he built several mansions in Mubarak Mandi,Maharaja Gulab Singh chose to move his capital to the Kashmir Valley, to Srinagar to reside at the Sher Garhi Palace, leaving the palace and Jammu region under the control of his son, Maharaja Ranbir Singh (1830-1885).